denisecase/world-quantum-day-2024/README.md

 ## Invited Talk - Northwest Missouri State University

 Dr. Saurabh Maiti will be the quantum scientist visiting your class!
-The visit will be geared towards Quantum in the Real World as requested.
+The visit will be geared towards Quantum Computing in the Real World.
-Your virtual visit takes place April 14 2024 as part of the celebration of World Quantum Day.
+The virtual visit takes place April 14 2024 as part of the celebration of World Quantum Day.

 - Dr. Saurabh Maiti
 - Assistant Professor